On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Analytic torsions for compact locally symmetric spaces

 This implies \eqref{eq:6.2.7pl}.
 The proof is completed. \end{proof}

 Set

 Then $\g'$ is an ideal of $\g$.
-Let $G'$ be the analytic subgroup of $G$ associated with $\g'$, which has a compact center.
+Let $G'$ be the analytic subgroup of $G$ associated with $\g'$, which is closed and has a compact center (see \cite[Proposition 7.27]{knapp2002liegroupe}).
 The group $K$ is still a maximal subgroup of $G'$.
 Let $U'\subset U$ be the compact form of $G'$ with Lie algebra $\ku'$, then

 Now we assume that $\delta(G)=1$ and that $G$ has noncompact center, so that $\kb=\z_{\pp}$ has dimension $1$.
 Then $\delta(G')=0$.
 Under the hypothesis that $U$ is compact, then up to a finite cover, we may write